 Alternatively all dimensions and measures can be picked up and then any master items with tags NOT matching the prefix will be put in the group for Uncategorized.
 The label for this group can be changed using text or an expression.

 All groups that have been added can be sorted in any order you like.
-Simply click the Sort Groups button to open the sorting page.
-Drag and drop values to sort them (Figure 5).
+Simply click the Sort Groups button to open the group sort wizard (Figure 5).

 Figure 5: Sort Groups

-Settings for styling are available in the sub-sections Groups dimension menu and Groups measure menu.
+Settings for styling are available in the sub-sections Groups dimension menu and Groups measure menu (Figure 7).
 Settings include selections for text and background color as well as sizing options.

 Hiding first group label